Travel apps – Hotels, flights, transportation, communication, handyman

 Hotels and flights

 Back in the old days I would go to a travel agency to buy a flight ticket and I would wander the streets of a city looking for a hotel or hostel with a decent and cheap bed.
 That was in 20th century.
-Since 2000 I have booked my flights and accommodation online, and in the last ten years also with the use of travel apps.
+Since 2000 I have booked my flights and accommodation online, and since 2010 also with the use of travel apps.

 Agoda